dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 > *I have a* ***strong bias*** *towards* ***explicitly*** *typing the* ***Values*** *in an `Object` litteral for clarity*.
-*But given the* ***naming convention*** *in Redux*, *its pretty safe to omit them in this case*
+*But given the* ***naming convention*** *in Redux*, *its pretty safe to omit them in this case*.

 <br />